 Immobilize the impeller by wedging a block wood between the vanes.
-Remove the impeller capscrew, lock washer and washer (38, 39 and 40).
+Remove the hardware (38, 39 and 40) securing the impeller to the shaft.
 If removed, install the shaft key (25).
 Install a lathe dog on the drive end of the shaft (26) with the "V" notch positioned over the shaft keyway.

-With the impeller rotation still blocked, strike the lathe dog sharply in a counterclockwise direction (when facing the drive end of the shaft).
-The impeller may also be loosened by using a long piece of heavy bar stock to pry against the arm of the lathe dog in a counterclockwise direction (when facing the drive end of the shaft) as shown in Figure 2.
+With the impeller rotation still blocked, use a long piece of heavy bar stock to pry against the arm of the lathe dog in a counterclockwise direction (when facing the drive end of the shaft) as shown in Figure 2.
 Use caution not to damage the shaft or keyway.
 When the impeller breaks loose, remove the lathe dog and wood block and unscrew the impeller from the shaft.